Download the Student Organization Handbook (PDF 362 KB)

 Pending Organization

-- Students that start a new organization within the Office of Student Life and Development
+- Students that start a new organization within the Office of Student Life and Development will be considered “pending” and not be able to receive the privileges until all requirements are met to become a registered student organization.

 -